 What Is “Surplus Income”?

 The Bankruptcy and Insolvency Act (BIA) sets out the rules that apply to personal bankruptcy, including the “surplus income” rules.
 Surplus income is the part of your income that exceeds the amount required to maintain a reasonable standard of living while bankrupt.
-Surplus income levels are set each year by the Office of the Superintendent of Bankruptcy (OSB), and factor in the size of your family and your household income.
+Surplus Income levels are set each year by the Office of the Superintendent of Bankruptcy (OSB), and factor in the size of your family and your household income.
 The larger your family, the higher the limit.
 If your income is more than the threshold set by the OSB, it is considered “surplus income.”

 How Is My Surplus Income Calculated?

 The formula for calculating surplus income is complicated.
-The good news is that your Licensed Insolvency Trustee (LIT) will take care of the surplus income calculations for you during the bankruptcy process.
+The good news is that your Licensed Insolvency Trustee (LIT) will take care of the surplus income calculation for you during the bankruptcy process.
 You provide pay stubs and other proof of income, and your LIT will determine if you have surplus income based on the available limit for a family of your size.
-Generally, the greater your household income, the more you will be required to pay.
+Generally, the greater your income, the more you will be required to pay.
 However, you do not have to pay all income earned over the OSB’s threshold:

 - If your surplus income is less than $200 per month, you are not required to pay any of that amount.